 As you develop, keep the end user in constant focus.
 Implement features with an eye toward how they will be used daily.
 This isn’t just about building functionality; it’s about crafting experiences.

 Test early and often.
-Employ both automated and manual testing to uncover any issues with usability, functionality, or security.
+Employ both automated and manual testing to uncover usability, functionality, or security issues.

 Testing is not a one-off task but a continuous part of the development process, ensuring the site remains robust and reliable as it evolves.